fecgov/fec-cms/.github/PULL_REQUEST_TEMPLATE.md

 - Addresses # [_Issue number this PR fixes_]
 _Include a summary of proposed changes._

-## Impacted areas if the application
+## Impacted areas of the application
 List general components of the application that this PR will affect:

 -